Command Line Interfaces

 experimenter (

-) – The maximum number of rewards that can be delivered without the animal consuming them, before reward delivery (but not the experiment!) pauses until the animal consumes available rewards.
-If this is set to a value below 1, the unconsumed reward limit will not be enforced.
-A value of 1 means the animal has to consume each reward before getting the next reward.
+int|None, default:None) – The maximum number of rewards that can be delivered without the animal consuming them, before the system suspends delivering water rewards until the animal consumes all available rewards.
+Setting this argument to 0 disables forcing reward consumption.

 - Return type: